 I firmly believe that women are powerful enough to change the legislature and the world—they just don’t know it yet.
 Let’s change that in 2018.

-——— Written by Bridget Burgess, former Consultant, NATIONAL Public Relations
+——— Bridget Burgess is a former Consultant at NATIONAL Public Relations